-That’s probably why a recent FINRA study found that two in three Americans can’t pass a financial literacy test, according to the Financial Industry Regulatory Authority.
+That’s probably why 2 in 3 Americans can’t pass a financial literacy test, according to the Financial Industry Regulatory Authority.

 What it actually means: Student loan refinancing refers to the process of taking out a new loan with a private lender, in the amount of some or all of your current student debt.

 You’ll still owe the same amount of money after refinancing, but you might qualify for lower interest rates or a lower monthly payment.
-Plus, you can choose new repayment terms.
+Plus, you can choose a new repayment term.

-Federal student loan consolidation, on the other hand, is the process of taking out a Direct Consolidation Loan from the Office of Student Aid.
+Federal student loan consolidation, on the other hand, is the process of taking out a direct consolidation loan.
 When you take out a consolidation loan, you merge your federal loans into one new one.

 This process will simplify your monthly payments, and it could make you eligible for new repayment plans.
 But it leaves you with a similar interest rate — the average of your previous rates rounded up to the nearest one-eighth of a percent.

-Student loan refinancing is usually best for people looking to lower their interest rate, while consolidating is more about simplifying your payments and extending the terms on your loans.
+The bottom line: Student loan refinancing is usually best for people looking to lower their interest rate, while consolidating is more about simplifying your payments and extending the term on your loans.

-What people think it means: Interest rates, annual percentage rate (APR), and annual percentage yield (APY) are a few other financial terms that people mix up.
+What people think it means: Interest rates, annual percentage rate (APR) and annual percentage yield (APY) are a few other financial terms to know that people mix up.
 But these terms don’t share the same meaning.

 An account’s interest rate refers to how much interest adds up on your loan or savings account, and it’s expressed as a percentage of your balance.
-APR is also a percentage, but it includes both the interest rate and all the fees that accrue over the course of a year.
+APR is also a percentage, but it includes both the interest rate and all the fees that accrue over a year.

-Although your account’s interest rate, APR, and APY might not differ much, it’s important to understand what you’re looking at so you can compare multiple offers on an apples-to-apples basis.
+The bottom line: Although your account’s interest rate, APR and APY might not differ much, it’s important to understand what you’re looking at so you can compare multiple offers on an apples-to-apples basis.